The content has been loaded.

 Coupures

 Our floodgates are extremely important for protecting the land against outside water.
 Between October and April, there is often a risk of storms and high water levels.
 When the water level rises above +3 meters NAP, the floodgates close.
 The highest water level we have ever measured is 4.83 meters above NAP.
 When this happens, we close the gates to prevent water from entering.
 The higher the water, the better the gates close due to the pressure of the water.
 If water does leak in, it is collected in the sewer system.
-In this way, we also keep a close eye on our 750-meter-long dike.
+In this way, we also keep dyke eye on our 750-meter-long dyke .

 Video Exercise closing cuts